rgarro/odessaDefender2Unity/README.md

 # odessaDefender2Unity

-An Infinite slider with Side Gun ...
+An Infinite slider with Side Gun
-Producing my Slingshot Turbine SurfKite ...
+Producing my Slingshot Turbine SurfKite
 Summoning a Slingshot Celero kite surfboard
+I learned how to appear waving sea ....

 This Game is a Tesis of Tantric Buddhist magic Im presenting in my Doctoral Tesis at Naropa University.

+Nosara was a bastard daughter of Captain James Cook, she used to live at Garcimuñoz, Sasha Campbell is her emanation.

+Clone this Game at your own risk.

 Music Loop
 https://soundcloud.com/dorje-trolo/landing-nosara